Discovering the Panasonic JR-200U

 - HD7416P — hex inverter/driver, amplifies the video signal

-- Generates clock signals (phi1 and 2) for the CPU
+- Divides clock signals (phi1 and 2) for the CPU and phi2S for the MN1271

 - Address decoder